sotsera/sotsera.blazor.toaster/README.md

 ```

 ## Credits
-This is a simple port attempt of [Toastr.js](https://raw.githubusercontent.com/CodeSeven/toastr/).
+This is a simple attempt to port [Toastr.js](https://raw.githubusercontent.com/CodeSeven/toastr/) to Blazor.

+Currently the css styles used are literally a COPIED from Toastr.js.

 ## License
 Sotsera.Blazor.Toaster is licensed under MIT license - http://www.opensource.org/licenses/mit-license.php